CSC Email Domain Usage Protocol

 The Law Society is one of the biggest, most active and most vibrant societies on the Trinity College campus, involving members from a wide range of faculties.
 Law Soc brings their members a huge range of events throughout the year, from our distinguished Speaker Series

-The Trinity Literary Society, or LitSoc, is Trinity?s foremost society for the creation and celebration of all forms of literature, and a haven for aspiring writers and fervent readers.
-LitSoc provides regular writing workshops, book clubs, open readings, guest speaker
+The Trinity Literary Society, or LitSoc, is Trinity's foremost society for the creation and celebration of all forms of literature, and a haven for aspiring writers and fervent readers.
+LitSoc provides regular speakeasies, reading and writing groups, guest speakers and more, as well as daily coffee hours.

 This bright society plans events for its members such as guest speakers, race nights, karaoke nights, networking nights, "team-building" trips away, sports leagues, trading games and lots, lots more.